ChulkovDanila/svelte-ui-kit/README.md

 ### Custom Colors

-You can customize button colors by modifying the CSS variables or directly editing the component styles:
+You can customize button colors by modifying CSS or using custom classes:

 ```svelte
 <Button class="custom-button">Custom</Button>